SYNOPSIS

 Report what would be updated without actually updating anything.

-Display detailed information about pkgname, such as the installation status and description.
+Display detailed information about a package what, such as the installation status and description, of searches for what in all packages.

-For all the capabilities and details of tlmgr, please see the following voluminous information.
+For all the capabilities and details of tlmgr, please read the following voluminous information.

 OPTIONS

 The following options to tlmgr are global options, not specific to any action.
-All options, whether global or action-specific, can be given at any place and in arbitrary order.
+All options, whether global or action-specific, can be given anywhere on the command line, and in any order.
 The first non-option argument will be the main action.
 In all cases, --option and -option are equivalent, and an = is optional between an option name and its value.

 --repository url|path

-Specifies the package repository from which packages should be installed or updated, overriding the default package repository found in the installation's TeX Live Package Database (TLPDB, a file named texlive.tlpdb).
-The documentation for install-tl has more details about this (http://tug.org/texlive/doc/install-tl.html).
+Specify the package repository from which packages should be installed or updated, either a local directory or network location, as below.
+This overridesthe default package repository found in the installation's TeX Live Package Database (a.k.a. the TLPDB, which is given entirely in the file tlpkg/texlive.tlpdb).

---repository changes the repository location only for the current run; to make a permanent change, use option repository (see the the option manpage action).
+This --repository option changes the location only for the current run; to make a permanent change, use option repository (see the "option" action).

 For backward compatibility and convenience, --location and --repo are accepted as aliases for this option.